 - Traditional TMD Treatments: Traditional TMD treatments revolve around bite correction.
 This can be performed through basic orthodontics (dental braces, retainers), tooth restorations (bridges, veneers, implants, and dentures), occlusal equilibration, or appliance therapy.
 Regardless of your specific treatment modality, it’s important to maintain regular dental visits so that progress and overall oral health can be fully evaluated.

-- Alternative TMD Treatments: Beyond the traditional treatments used to combat TMD, there are some alternative treatment options available for consideration.
-Alternative TMD treatment modalities may include things like transcutaneous electrical stimulation, ultrasound, trigger-point injections, radio wave therapy, and even Botox injections.
+- Alternative TMD Treatments: Alternative TMD treatment modalities may include things like transcutaneous electrical stimulation, ultrasound, trigger-point injections, radio wave therapy, and even Botox injections.
 Botox TMD treatment is particularly interesting because it is routinely associated with cosmetics.
 Botox is injected into the jaw muscle, essentially blocking nerve signals associated with pain, discomfort, and other TMD symptoms.